 Congress Goal and educational outcome

 Crossfire and debate will encourage a lively discussion.
-This will generate a strong take-home message on Smart Health
+This will generate a strong take-home message on Outpatient Arthroplasty

 The goal is a two-day programme of presentations, panel discussions and interactive dialogue at the conference.
 We will present the key themes, ideas, and considerations for the current practice along with indications of some future trends.
-Bringing together a curated audience of critical stakeholders in smart health and orthopaedic surgeons will lead the way in the digital orthopaedic revolution: Technology saves healthcare.
+Bringing together a curated audience of critical stakeholders in pathway optimisation and orthopaedic surgeons will lead the way in the Outpatient Arthroplasty: Evidence-based Medicine saves healthcare.
 The ultimate goal is the ongoing, evidence-based improvement of personalised care of the orthopaedic consumers leading to Increased consumer safety, Increased efficiency, and Higher satisfaction rate.

 Healthcare costs keep on rising and available funds are lacking.
 Therefore ways are sought to change the healthcare strategies affecting patient care.
-Several government strategies show that smart health will be the future
+Several government strategies show that transformation in Health Care will be the future

-A basic understanding of the current limitations and future trends of smart health technology is essential for orthopaedic surgeons.
-But maybe more important, the current curriculum of an orthopaedic doctor has hardly any content on Smart Health.
+A basic understanding of the current limitations and future trends of Outpatient Arthroplasty is essential for orthopaedic surgeons.
+But maybe more important, the current curriculum of an orthopaedic doctor has hardly any content on Health Care Innovation.
 Besides the existing technology, no focus is seen on the potential of technology.

 Two reports from 2017 are relevant to back up the importance of this conference